-Why You Should Track Retention Rate
+Why You Should Track Retention Rate of App Users

-How to calculate retention rate?
+How to track your retention rate?

-There are many formulas available for calculating ‘retention rate’, but the standard one used by marketers for customer retention is:
+There are many formulas available for calculating retention rate, but the standard one used by marketers for customer retention is:

 Retention Rate = ((CE-CN)/CS) X 100